 Some important things to think about include:

-The first step here is to get the dog breed information that gives you a heads-up on the specific characteristics of the breed you're interested in.
+The first step here is to get an idea of the breed-specific traits of the breed/s you're interested in.

 In short, every breed was developed with a particular purpose or 'job' in mind.
 Some might be all-purpose working dogs, filling the roles of herder, guard dog and loyal friend.
 Others were bred as companion animals, especially designed to sit on your lap!